DevonEJ/AI-Club-BASH-Tips-Tricks/README.md

 ## Set up instructions

- - Ensure you have a bash terminal installed (e.g. could be [Gitbash](https://gitforwindows.org/) if using a Windows machine - if using a Mac OS or a machine running Linux, you should have a bash terminal by default just called 'terminal')
+ - Ensure you have a bash terminal installed (e.g. could be [Gitbash](https://gitforwindows.org/) if using a Windows machine - if using a Mac OS or a machine running Linux, you should have a bash terminal by default)
  - Download the pokemon.csv file
  - Extract it into a folder location on your local filesystem that is easy for you to find